CourserLi/CourserLi.github.io/README.md

 # Welcome to CourserLi's Blog

-**Jekyll** is a static site generator that's perfect for GitHub hosted blogs
+I think **Jekyll** is a static site generator that's perfect for GitHub hosted blogs

 **So ,I choose Jekyll to set up blogs~**